Former Heisman Trophy winner Rashaan Salaam dies at 42

 No foul play is suspected, Boulder police spokeswoman Shannon Cordingly said.
 She said the cause of death is under investigation.
 An autopsy was to be performed.

+USA Today reported that Salaam's mother, Khalada Salaam, said that police told her they suspect the death is a suicide.

+"They said they found a note and would share that with us when we get there," she told USA Today.
+CNN called Khalada Salaam on Tuesday night but didn't get a response.

-Salaam was found in Eben B. Fine Park just before 9 p.m.
+Rashaan Salaam was found in Eben B. Fine Park just before 9 p.m.
 Monday.

 "He had a happy heart.
 I loved being around him," former Colorado Coach Bill McCartney told CUBuffs.com.
 "He didn't take himself too seriously, and he always credited those around him, especially his offensive line.
 What I liked about him is that he had a sparkle in his eye.
 He was upbeat and positive."